matthexx/Availhomes/readme.md

 </p>

 ## A simple apartment listing app
-## built with Laravel web service and vuejs for front end
+## built with Laravel web service and vue js

 Shows list of available apartments, supports and facillities just like AirBnB such as: